tim-gromeyer/html2md/README.md

 ## What does it do

 html2md is a fast and reliable C++ library for converting HTML content into markdown.
 It offers support for a wide range of HTML tags, including those for formatting text, creating lists, and inserting images and links.
-In addition, html2md is the only HTML to markdown converter that offers support for table formatting, making it a valuable tool for users who need to convert HTML tables into markdown.
+In addition, html2md is the only HTML to markdown converter that offers support for **table formatting**, making it a valuable tool for users who need to convert HTML tables into markdown.

 ## How to use this library